Rooz Khosh Lake Forest, California

 You're smart.
 You're capable.
 So why does everything feel this hard?

-Maybe you've just been diagnosed.
-Or maybe you've known for years but never found strategies that actually stick.
-Either way, you're exhausted from fighting your own brain.
+Maybe you've just been diagnosed with ADHD.
+Or maybe you've known for years and are tired of trying strategies that don't stick.
+Either way, you're exhausted from fighting your brain instead of working with it.

 I get it.
 I have ADHD too.

-I spent 17 years in corporate leadership, earning dual MBAs, managing complex projects—and privately struggling with time blindness, emotional dysregulation, and the constant feeling that I was barely holding it together.
-When I finally stopped trying to "fix" myself and started working with my brain, everything changed.
+Before becoming a coach, I spent 17 years in corporate leadership, earning dual MBAs, managing complex projects, and privately struggling with executive dysfunction, emotional dysregulation, procrastination, and the constant feeling that I was underperforming despite working incredibly hard.
+When I stopped trying to force myself to function like everyone else and started using ADHD-friendly systems, everything changed.

 I'm an ICF Professional Certified Coach (PCC) and PAAC Certified ADHD Coach.
-I left the corporate world in 2019 to co-found Heal and Thrive with Dr. Mahsa Hojat-Khoshniyat.
-We serve clients across Orange County and beyond.
+I left the corporate world in 2019 to co-found Heal and Thrive Psychotherapy and Coaching with Dr. Mahsa Hojat-Khoshniyat.

-You don't need to fix yourself.
-You need the right tools, the right structure, and someone who truly sees your strengths.
+You don't need more shame.
+You need the right tools, the right structure, and someone who understands how ADHD actually works.

 If you're ready to stop fighting your brain and start working with it, let's talk.